-- Dog Breed Group
+Kuvasz Dog Breed Pictures

-- 70 to 115 pounds
+Weight:70 to 115 pounds

-- 10 to 12 years
+Life Span:10 to 12 years

 Many think the Kuvasz moves like a wolf, with a powerful, graceful stride.
-When he trots or runs, he seems to glide, with little up-and-down movement of the body.
-Because his gait is so effortless, he's capable of trotting for 15 miles or more without tiring.
+When they trot or run, they seem to glide, with little up-and-down movement of the body.
+Because their gait is so effortless, they're capable of trotting for 15 miles or more without tiring.

 A Kuvasz's white coat is beautiful to behold, and has at times contributed to the breed's popularity as a "fashion dog."
-But they were bred to have white coats for reasons other than beauty: Their color helped shepards distinguish their dogs from wolves.
+But they were bred to have white coats for reasons other than beauty: Their color helped shepherds distinguish their dogs from wolves.

 Kuvaszok are extremely intelligent, but they aren't easy to train.
 Their fierce independence makes them a challenge even for experienced dog owners.
 Puppies are playful well into adolescence, but older dogs usually are calm and reserved.
 Excessive barking, however, can be a problem at any age, depending on the individual dog.